 Reach out for help right away, and don’t let the problem escalate.
 Reconnecting with the people who helped you get sober may be just what you need to regain your footing.

 For men who have demonstrated a strong commitment to recovery during our treatment program in Prescott, Arizona, we offer a special aftercare program that combines ongoing outpatient services with the opportunity to live in a 3/4-style house – similar to a halfway house but with greater autonomy.

 In this program, our alumni manage the home themselves, pay rent and hold jobs to support themselves.
-They continue treatment with us yet have fewer restrictions placed on them, so they can experience a truly transitional feel while they learn to integrate their new recovery strategies into real life.
+They continue treatment with us yet, have fewer restrictions placed on them, so that they can experience a truly transitional feel while they learn to integrate their new recovery strategies into everyday life.